 1) When you allow your mind and body to be in dialogue, you open yourself up to your deeper truths.
-Very often, our bodies know more than our minds.
-When we invite this dialogue, this deep listening within ourselves, we are able safely to listen to our own wisdom, insights and experiences.
+Very often, your body knows more than your mind.
+When you invite this dialogue, this deep listening within yourself, your are able safely to listen to your own wisdom, insights and experiences.
 This deep listening might be challenging at first, but it ultimately allows for much greater freedom, growth and creativity.

 2) When you allow your mind and body to be in dialogue, you can drop old, repetitive stories and instead access your full, authentic story.
-When our mind and body are disconnected, we can get caught in old, negative, repetitive stories.
-When we bring mind and body together, we have the power to look at our full story with greater ease and compassion.
-We come back to the organic life force and notice that our stories are vital, not static, and always open to change and growth .
+When your mind and body are disconnected, you can get caught in old, negative, repetitive stories.
+If you bring mind and body together, you have the power to look at your full story with greater ease and compassion.
+You come back to the organic life force and notice that your stories are vital, not static, and always open to change and growth .

 Read more about yoga and writing and mind-body integration

 YOGA and WRITING VIDEO TO PRACTICE WITH AT HOME: